 For those who like to get their bills out of the way in one go, annual home insurance payments offer the solution.
-By paying upfront for your home insurance, you’ll pay once and not have to worry about more costs until the time comes to renew or switch.
+By paying upfront for your home insurance, you will pay once and not have to worry about more costs until the time comes to renew or switch.

-By choosing to pay upfront you’re likely to have your pick of policies, as this is the standard option offered by most insurers.
+By choosing to pay upfront you are likely to have greater choice, as this is the standard option offered by most insurers.

-Some people may choose to spread the cost of their home insurance over the year, and many insurers offer the option to pay by Direct Debit.
+Some people may choose to spread the cost of their home insurance over the year by making monthly home insurance payments, and many insurers offer the option to pay for this by Direct Debit.

-Some insurers don’t offer the option to pay monthly, so by excluding these from your search on price comparison websites you risk missing out on the best deals.
+Some insurers do not offer the option to pay monthly, so by excluding these from your search on price comparison websites you risk missing out on the best deals.

 In most cases, your insurer will also charge interest if you choose to pay monthly.
 The amount of interest will be charged as an annual percentage rate (APR), which could be up to 40% of your annual premium.